evemmiller/panmacmillan/README.md

 ## Data Quality Issues
 - determining first and second editions
     - the data quality in the column 'binding' appeared to be the best for identifying first editions, and therefore where paperbacks should be classified as second editions
     - there are a number of nulls in the 'binding' column, however upon reviewing the data these are not related to physical books and so I felt comfortable excluding them in the identification of second editions as the primary concern was the affect of an early paperback release on sales of the hardbacks and trade paperbacks.
+ - There are 25 of records where vistaformat is 'Paperback' but binding is not 'Paperback'.
+This should be reviewed and updated if in error